remyers/txtenna-python/README.md

 ### System B (mesh and satellite connected data receiver/relay)

 Follow the instructions to setup the Blockstream Blocksat API environment and run [Examples 3](https://github.com/Blockstream/satellite/tree/master/api/examples#example-3-testing-the-api-while-receiving-data-directly-via-internet).
-Run 'api_data_reader.py' with the --planetext flag to read Blocksat API data written to the /tmp/blocksat/api named pipe.
-The --planetext flag ensures that all data received will be written to the 'downloads' directory (eg. ./downloads), including encrypted data meant for someone else.
+Run 'api_data_reader.py' with the --plaintext flag to read Blocksat API data written to the /tmp/blocksat/api named pipe.
+The --plaintext flag ensures that all data received will be written to the 'downloads' directory (eg. ./downloads), including encrypted data meant for someone else.

     (blocksat-api) $ ./api_data_reader.py --plaintext
     Waiting for data...